-I will send you a downloadable gallery of all the final edited images.
-I will confirm receipt with you upon sending and double-check you are satisfied.
+I will send you an online gallery of all the final edited images.
 I also archive all photographs I shoot.
 However, I am not responsible for your images after I confirm delivery.
 If for some reason your computer crashes, you lose the files, etc. please contact me.
 I am not responsible for your catastrophe, but I want to help.
 A $50 fee will be charged for retrieval of images after one year.
 This pays for the cost of storage, organization and delivery.

 In short, no. The final files you receive are corrected with my unique eye and assure the quality and look associated with my personal brand.